-- Students must make sure that they carefully read their examination timetable and are punctual for all formal examinations. - If a student is up to 15 minutes late after the start of a formal examination they will complete the examination and no extra time will be given. - If a student is more than 15 minutes late to a formal examination they are to report directly to the Deputy Principal, where a decision regarding the completion of the task will be negotiated.
+- Students must make sure that they carefully read their examination timetable and are punctual for all formal examinations. - If a student is up to 15 minutes late after the start of a formal examination they will complete the examination and no extra time will be given. - If a student is more than 15 minutes late to a formal examination they are to report directly to the Deputy Principal, where a decision regarding the completion of the task may be negotiated. - If a student does not attend an exam an 'N' warning will be issued.